sveeeth/sveeeth/README.md

 # sveeeth

-A Svelte wrapper built upon [viem](https://github.com/wagmi-dev/viem) that provides helpful store and utility functions.
+A [viem](https://github.com/wagmi-dev/viem) wrapper built for Svelte that provides helpful store and utility functions.

 ### Stores